astroumd/lmtoy/docs/webrun.md

 4. Combine fields into a mosaiced field (e.g. MX-2, US-20).
 Fairly simple in script generator, but not provided in default pipeline?

 5. Should we allow a raw extraction?
-Time
+Time-out grace period - rsource magmt - how many jobs

+6. Run a single bank pipeline from start.
+Normally it's both, then new tiers on each bank.

 ### Things webrun must not do